 The nurses employed by the practice provide a wide range of caring and preventative services.
 They run clinics for asthma, diabetes hypertension, vascular disease (encompassing Ischaemic Heart Disease, Peripheral Arterial Disease and Stroke), Well Woman Clinics, family planning, immunisations and minor surgery.
-As well as the clinics our practice nurses provide a wide variety of services including dressings, injections, suture removal, ear syringing and travel advice/immunisations.
+As well as the clinics our practice nurses provide a wide variety of services including dressings, injections, and travel advice/immunisations.
 An appointment system is in operation.